Updated: May 8, 2025

 - A thriving expat community: Many expats and retirees have come to call Lisbon home, which makes it incredibly easy to establish your own network through online groups or down at the local golf course.

-- Excellent healthcare: Healthcare in Lisbon is generally excellent, with Portugal ranking in 21st position in Numbeo’s 2024 Global Healthcare Index.
-There are also world-class private options across the country, usually very reasonably priced when compared with other Western European countries or healthcare in the US.
+- Excellent healthcare: Healthcare in Lisbon is generally excellent, with Portugal ranking in 23rd position in Numbeo’s 2025 Global Healthcare Index.
+There are also world-class private options in Lisbon and across the country, usually very reasonably priced when compared with other Western European countries or healthcare in the US.

 - Excellent retirement villages: Lisbon offers some of the best retirement villages in Portugal where you can retire in luxury and comfort.